aitechnologies-it/dialogflow-agent/README.md

     )
 ```

+In case you already have exported your Dialogflow on your local computer, you can give as local_path_or_url the path to the zip or unzipped exported agent.

 Then you can get a list of dialogflow examples as follows and save as follows

 ```Python
 examples = agent.get_training_examples()
 agent.save_training_examples(examples, output_dir='path/to/dir')
 ```